-by The Honorable Kirk Wagar — 16 Nov 2016The following remarks were during the CCP’s November 15th Insight and Analysis lecture on Regional Trade and the Creative Economy
+by Amb.
+Kirk Wagar — 15 Nov 2016The following remarks were during the CCP’s November 15th Insight and Analysis lecture on Regional Trade and the Creative Economy

 Ladies and gentlemen, good afternoon, and happy Global Entrepreneurship Week!
 It is my honor and great privilege to meet with you this evening during this week that celebrates entrepreneurship to share some thoughts on innovation, the creative economy and U.S. economic engagement in the region.
 I would like to thank the Motion Picture Association, the Centre for Content Promotion (CCP) and Singapore Management University for sponsoring this event.